-This comes against the backdrop of last week’s allegation that Bush’s chief advisor Karl Rove personally received a copy of a secret offer from the Iranian government to hold negotiations four years ago.
+This comes against the backdrop of last week’s allegation that Bush’s chief adviser, Karl Rove, personally received a copy of a secret offer from the Iranian government to hold negotiations four years ago.
 The Bush administration decided to ignore the grand bargain offer.
 Secretary of State Condoleezza Rice recently claimed she had never even seen the document.
-At the time Iran said it would consider far-reaching compromises on its nuclear program, relations with Hezbollah and Hamas and support for a Palestinian peace agreement with Israel.
+At the time, Iran said it would consider far-reaching compromises on its nuclear program, relations with Hezbollah and Hamas, and support for a Palestinian peace agreement with Israel.

-Rove’s involvement was revealed by an aide to former Republican congressman Bob Ney.
-The aide, Trita Parsi, said Ney was chosen by the Swiss Ambassador in Tehran to carry the Iranian proposal to the White House because he knew the Ohio Congressman to be the only Farsi-speaking member of Congress and particularly interested in Iran.
+Rove’s involvement was revealed by an aide to former Republican Congressmember Bob Ney.
+The aide, Trita Parsi, said Ney was chosen by the Swiss ambassador in Tehran to carry the Iranian proposal to the White House because he knew the Ohio congressmember to be the only Farsi-speaking member of Congress and particularly interested in Iran.

-AMY GOODMAN: Trita Parsi joins me now from Washington, D.C.
-He is president of the National Iranian American Council, the largest Iran American organization in the United States.
-His forthcoming book is called Treacherous Triangle: The Secret Dealings of Iran, Israel and the United States.
+Well, Trita Parsi joins me now from Washington, D.C.
+He’s president of the National Iranian American Council, the largest Iranian-American organization in the United States.
+His forthcoming book is called Treacherous Triangle: The Secret Dealings of Iran, Israel, and the United States.
 Welcome to Democracy Now!

 TRITA PARSI: Thank you for having me, Amy.